MunibaFaiza/tanimoto_similarities/README.md

-# tanimoto_similarities
-Python script to perform fingerprinting and calculate Tanimoto similarities on multiple compounds.
+# Tanimoto Similarities: Python script to perform fingerprinting and calculate Tanimoto similarities on multiple compounds using RDKit.

 ### Introduction
 tanimoto_similarities.py script calculates Tanimoto similarities of given molecules in the form of smiles.